nielskee/draft-articles/TechnicalHiringPart2.md

 test-driven development, I'd expect to get some quite confident discussion around the test framework they're using.

-I'll often ask quite open questions, because I find them.
-"Oh, tell me how you found that".
-I want to see how the candidate communicates - and not just in terms of technical accuracy, but whether there's any genuine enthusiasm for the subject.

 - Use a phone screen as a chance to introduce yourself to each other, and to make sure the candidate is on board with the process.

-- Focus on what candidates say they know, rather than what you need.
-Remember : trajectory.
+- Focus on what candidates say they know in their CV or cover letter, rather than what you need.

 - Use a conversational style based around the experience on their CV.
 Follow the trail, and improvise.
 Get in some technical questions